Ambrevar/evil-special-modes/README.md

 # Evil Special Modes

-This is a collection of [Evil](https://github.com/emacs-evil/evil) bindings for _the rest of Emacs_ the Evil mode does not cover by default, such as `help-mode`, `M-x calendar`, Eshell and more.
+This is a collection of [Evil](https://github.com/emacs-evil/evil) bindings for _the rest of Emacs_ that Evil does not cover by default, such as `help-mode`, `M-x calendar`, Eshell and more.

-**Warning:** This project is still in an early development phase, expect some changes in the default binding in the future.
+**Warning:** This project is still in an early development phase, expect some changes in the default bindings in the future.

 ## Goals

-1. Reduce binding context switching: As soon as "moving around" gets hardwired to `<hjkl>`, it becomes frustratingly inefficient not to have it everywhere.
+1. Reduce context switching: As soon as "moving around" gets hardwired to `<hjkl>`, it becomes frustratingly inefficient not to have it everywhere.

-2. Consistency: Having all bindings in one place allows for enforcing consistency across special modes and coordinating the community work at defining a reference implementation.
+2. Community work: setting up bindings is tremendous work and joining force can only save hours for all of Evil users out there.
+While not everyone may agree on the chosen bindings, it helps to have something to start with rather than nothing at all.
+In the end, users are free to override a subset of the proposed bindings to best fit their needs.

-3. Community work: setting up bindings is tremendous work and joining force can only save hours for all of Evil users out there.
-While not everyone would agree on the bindings, it helps to have something to start with rather than nothing at all.
-In the end, users are free to tweak the package settings to fit their taste best.
+3. Consistency: Having all bindings defined in one place allows for enforcing consistency across special modes and coordinating the community work to define a reference implementation.

 ## Installation